Stories Of Gods, Wine, Spirits, And A Watch: The Vacheron Constantin Les Cabinotiers Grande Complication Bacchus

 One would have thought that the gods had no need to keep track of time.
 Surely, time is at their beck and call – or at the very least it follows their whims?

-Vacheron Constantin has recently released a watch that crosses the bridge between the worlds of watches and wine, the single-piece edition called Les Cabinotiers Grande Complication Bacchus.
+Vacheron Constantin released a watch that crosses the bridge between the worlds of watches and wine, the single-piece edition called Les Cabinotiers Grande Complication Bacchus.
 I believe that watch people find this as exciting as wine lovers might find the new vintage of Domaine de la Romanée-Conti’s Romanée-Conti.
 Whilst I can offer nothing to corroborate or dispute such assessments, it certainly looks the goods.

 I understand that the aim was to combine astronomy and mythology and to include appropriate engraving and gem-setting on the exterior.
 It has “16 complications on a double-sided wristwatch, beating to the rhythm of in-house Caliber 2755 GC16.”
 In all honesty, telling me that is akin to explaining nuclear physics to a rabbit.